diogosoares22/ada-fix-it/index.md

 ## Year 2017: The rise of a new discontent

-After the defeat of Clinton in 2016 elections, Trump was inaugurated as the 45th president of the United States on January 20, 2017.
+After the defeat of Clinton in 2016 elections, **Trump was inaugurated as the 45th president of the United States on January 20, 2017**.
 How his early actions influenced the mediatic interest on his character ?
 Let's have a look at the timeseries.

 <iframe src="assets/plots/both_timeseries_2017.html" width="120%" height="600">  </iframe>